 TOP LEFT Florat of Arthur Hen Adams and Afred Francis Hill, witer and composer of Hinemo OP RIGHT Programme over for Hinemoa, 1896.
 H LEVANCE THREULL LERARY.
-TO THE A CREAT SIDE OF FROST Manic historian John Manafold Thorszon tried to find an answer to the of why the correspons's results had continually expensed itself in the st nearly too, years before - but of the Buspons housels composer of his Thomson thought it sad that Hill had taken this training from the manda Leipzig as the final revelation of musical wistori.
-He bomanned Hill's impo-Vatorian mentimerality, but he colcide tital competing posons for Hilling so.
+TO THE A CREAT SIDE OF FROST Music historian John Manafeld Thorason tried to find an answer to the of why the component's music had continually expensed itself in the sit nearly too years before - but of the Buspons housen's componer of his Thomson thought it sad that Hill had taken this training from the manda leipzig as the final revelation of musical wistori.
+He bomanned Hill's impo-Vatorian neutranzally, the he exclude that competing posons for Hilling so.
 By contrast, Victor Peters in Christchurch was a New Zealand-born conductor will did pick up on changes happening overseas.
 The late Romantic style, still dominant and poor, up of contages respecting overdeals, in sets to technical, with all contained and contained and poor of contained and poor of contained and poor.
-With the Cheincharch, Harmonic Society, he tackled Scholeberg and other demanding composers with the creating and efforts contained and event of contained contained and event of contained The inemized conservation of the chemic work of the seem in the special $\nabla \Phi$.
-Clean Bordery is to the other bord to the services of an entermoty conductor, plus Manghus Barmen, because the cheir's commitme insidered and selecting cowers much Enternal, who has done to the Not Zubale from Biglind selecting cowers much Enternal, who has come to Not Zubale from Biglind selecting constraints, and the selecting particularly, considering the unabeneously, even border, represents only a particularly, considering the unabeneously, even border, represents only a particularly considering the sub-selection of the control of the particular control of the control of the A much more conservative musician who went along with the committee's music selection policy was appointed in 1917 and remained director for 30 years, foreight of a first Maston, known as Cellin, was a love exchangal and open conductor in the eldy and life word preferences were for opera maker than cheral music.
-He, like most of this predocument, had also come from Bugland.
-He had played violin preferenceshifty from the large of 31 and had been densy or onderent of the Leisters Expendency Christian.
+With the Cheincharch, Harmonic Society, he tackled Scholeberg and other demanding composers with the creating and efforts contained and poor of contained and contained The inemized conservation of the chemic work of the seem in the special $\nabla \Phi$ .
+Clean Bordery is to the other bord to the services of an entermoty conductor, plus Manghus Barmen, because the cheir's commitme insidered and selecting cowers much Enternal, who has done to the Not Zubalen form ling land selecting cowers much Enternal, when the case to Not Zubalen form ling land particularly, considering the unabsentance, even border, represents that particularly, considering the unabsentance, even border, represents that committee constantly, done, like reinjoid the only on special to the $j_1 \to -1$ grip because be wan view of the corony's most advants and versule arrangement and the contract of t A much more conservative musician who went along with the committee's music selection policy was appointed in 1917 and remained director for 30 years, foreight of a first Maston, known as Cellin, was a love exchangal and open conductor in the eldy and life word preferences were for opera maker than cheral music.
+He, like most of this predocumen, had also come from Bugland.
+He had played violin preferenceshifty from the large of 31 and had been densy or operator of the Leisters Expendency Christian.